meazitiruneh/RSN-Hemorrage-Detection/README.md

 ## Key Innovations and Novelty
 The project demonstrates a modern approach to multi-label classification for medical image analysis, specifically focused on the following aspects:

-- **Balanced Sampling**: We address the class imbalance problem inherent in medical datasets by ensuring equal sampling from each hemorrhage subcategory.
+- **Balanced Sampling**: The class imbalance problem inherent in medical datasets is addressed by ensuring equal sampling from each hemorrhage subcategory.
 This ensures that the model does not become biased toward the more frequent classes.

 - **Custom Dataset Class**: A custom `RSNADataset` class is implemented to handle DICOM images efficiently.
 The dataset class takes care of both image loading and label extraction, with robust handling of multi-label classification.